triton-inference-server/server/docs/client.rst

   $ docker build -t tensorrtserver_client -f Dockerfile.client .

 You can optionally add *-\\-build-arg "UBUNTU_VERSION=<ver>"* to set the Ubuntu version that you want the client library built for.
 Supported values for *<ver>* are 16.04 and 18.04, with 16.04 being the default.

-After the build completes the tensorrtserver_client docker image will contain the built client libraries and examples, and will also be configured with all the dependencies required to run those example within the container.
+After the build completes the tensorrtserver_client docker image will contain the built client libraries and examples, and will also be configured with all the dependencies required to run those examples within the container.
 The easiest way to try the examples described in the following sections is to run the client image with -\\-net=host so that the client examples can access the inference server running in